Derivation of generalized Einstein's equations of gravitation in inertial systems based on a sink flow model of particles: Introduction

-The Einstein's equations (\ref{Einstein 100-100}) is a fundamental assumption in the theory of general relativity \cite{WeinbergS1972,MisnerC1973}.
-It is remarkable that Einstein's theory of general relativity, born in 1915, has held up under every experimental test, refers to, for instance, \cite{HeesA20170526}.
+The Einstein's equations (\ref{Einstein 100-100}) are fundamental assumptions in the theory of general relativity \cite{WeinbergS1972,MisnerC1973}.
+It is remarkable that Einstein's theory of general relativity, born in the year of 1915, has held up under every experimental test, refers to, for instance, \cite{HeesA20170526}.

-R. P. Feynman once said:"{\itshape What I cannot create, I do not understand.}" (\cite{FeynmanRP1995}, p.\ xxxii).
-New theories which can derive Einstein's field equations of gravitation and thus explain all known experiments of gravitational phenomena may be interesting.
-The reasons may be summarized as follows.

-1. Many attempts to reconcile the theory of general relativity and quantum mechanics by using the techniques in quantum electrodynamics meet some mathematical difficulties (\cite{MaddoxJ1998}, p.\ 101).
-J. Maddox speculates that the failure of the familiar quantization procedures to cope with Einstein's equations may stem from two possible reasons.
-One possibility is that Einstein's equations are incomplete.
-The other possible reason may be that some underlying assumptions in Einstein's theory about the character of the space or time may be not suitable (\cite{MaddoxJ1998}, p.\ 101).

-2. The value of the cosmological constant is a puzzle \cite{MarshD2017}.
-In 1917, A. Einstein thought that his equations should be revised to be (\cite{MisnerC1973}, p.\ 410)